 Projects and actions listed in PO 1 (iii) that involve infrastructure development, construction of buildings or ancillary structures (roads) may have negative effects on biodiversity, flora and fauna.
-These activities almost always entail land clearing often deforestation, which directly leads to habitat loss, alterations and decline in biodiversity.
+These activities almost always entail land clearing, often deforestation, which directly leads to habitat loss, alterations and decline in biodiversity.
 They also make native habitats fragmented, and the extent and connectivity of remaining habitats reduced, therefore threatening the survival of species, increasing mortality, and reducing populations (mainly bigger vertebrates that have larger home range).
 Also, accompanying noise pollution increase stress, disturbs feeding, hunting, breeding behaviour and often results in relocation.
-Moreover, waste and wastewaters from construction sites present threat for plant life, aquatic ecosystems and vertebrates altogether, so negatively influences the adaptive capacity and ability to react to climatic changes, natural disaster or extreme weather, and support the penetration of invasive alien species as well.
+Moreover, waste and wastewaters from construction sites present threat for plant life, aquatic ecosystems, and vertebrates altogether, so negatively influences the adaptive capacity and ability to react to climatic changes, natural disaster or extreme weather, and support the penetration of invasive alien species as well.

-Therefore, it is important that the planned developments only occur in accordance with relevant national environmental regulations (definitely for long-standing developments and in protected natural areas like the Mura-Drava-Danube Transboundary UNESCO Biosphere Reserve, Natura 2000 sites or forest reserves (mainly in Zala, Somogy, Bjelovarsko-bilogorska, Požeško-slavonska counties) in the two countries.
+Therefore, it is important that the planned developments only occur in accordance with relevant national environmental regulations (definitely for long-standing developments and in protected natural areas like the Mura-Drava-Danube Transboundary UNESCO Biosphere Reserve, Natura 2000 sites or forest reserves (mainly in Zala, Somogy, Bjelovar, Pozega-Slavonia counties) in the two countries.

 In case of other non-protected natural areas, it is suggested to develop harmonized biodiversity reparation strategies and practices for infrastructure development activities (for mainly greenfield projects) with the support of conservation experts cross-border including measures such as restoring and linking together existing habitats which could support wildlife, retaining existing tracts of habitat within development sites to save ecological strips or recreating similar features, improving the surrounding landscape with buffer areas to support wildlife or relocating habitats if necessary.
-Also, depending on the purpose of development, environmental impact assessment should be elaborated in case of greenfield and built area projects.
+Also, depending on the purpose of development, environmental impact assessment should be elaborated by the Beneficiaries in case of greenfield and built area projects.
 In addition, proper analysis of remaining biodiversity value for built areas should be done accompanied with harmonized best practice guidelines for biodiversity protection.

-PO 2 - a greener, low-carbon Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate adaptation and risk prevention and management

-PO 2 (i) will have negative effects on biodiversity if the construction of solar, biomass and geothermal power plants are foreseen in the actions.
-The construction of these power plants might require deforestation, land use change from permanent grasslands (previously used as pastures or hayfields), large land clearings that result in loss or fragmentation of natural habitats and possible disappearance of species (e.g. protected flora and fauna).
+PO 2 - a greener, low-carbon Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate adaptation and risk prevention and management change from permanent grasslands (previously used as pastures or hayfields), large land clearings that result in loss or fragmentation of natural habitats and possible disappearance of species (e.g. protected flora and fauna).
 In addition, let it be residential solar panels or solar parks, the interaction of wildlife with these installations will increase the causing of injury or death (insect, birds) - this might be especially problematic for protected species.
-In case of biomass facilities, even the operation poses risk to biodiversity through the converted agricultural land or the cutting of forests necessary to provide fuel.